Frameright/php-image-metadata-parser/docs/01_Getting_Started.md

 ## Supported image formats

-Currently the library supports JPEG, ....
+Currently the library supports JPEG and PNG.

 Each supported image format has its own class in the `CSD\Image\Format` namespace.